vcgato29/XCoin/README.md

 PM> Install-Package XCoin
 ```

-For more information about how to build DAPPs for XCoin, please read the [documentation](http://docs.XCoin.org/en-us/sc/introduction.html)|[文档](http://docs.XCoin.org/zh-cn/sc/introduction.html).
+For more information about how to build DAPPs for XCoin, please read the [documentation](TO DO ADD URL TO DOCS)

 How to Contribute
 --------

-You can contribute to XCoin with [issues](https://github.com/XCoin-project/XCoin/issues) and [PRs](https://github.com/XCoin-project/XCoin/pulls).
+You can contribute to XCoin with [issues](https://github.com/XCoin-project) and [PRs](https://github.com/XCoin-project/XCoin/pulls).
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 We use and recommend the following workflow: